tariq786/family-recipes/clamchowder.md

 #Basic Clamchowder

 #ingredients
 milk
 clamchowder
 potatoes
 spices

 ##directions
+1) Add olive oil to hot pan
-Cook for sometime until hot
+2)Cook for sometime until hot
+3)Pour in a cup and enjoy

 ##The end